 Beginning with tryouts, the season for most teams is from mid-August through the first week of October.
 The varsity team, however, will participate in post-season sectional playoffs and the state tournament, which could last until the end of October.
 For all other teams, the season will end in early October.

 - Steve Alexander: Varsity Assistant Coach

 The varsity team typically practices on weekday afternoons or evenings at Washburn Stadium.
-The junior varsity, JV Blue, sophomore, and B squad teams will typically practice immediately after school at Pearl Park, usually starting about one-half hour after the end of school.
-Locations for practices this season may change based on space and availability.
+The Junior Varsity, and Academy teams typically practice immediately after school at Pearl Park, usually starting about one-half hour after the end of school.
 Coaches will set a practice schedule prior to the start of the season, but you should generally expect to have a practice or a game after school every day during the soccer season.

 Home games for the varsity team are at Washburn Stadium.
 Occasionally, the junior varsity team will also play at Washburn Stadium.
-For all other teams, home games are usually at Pearl Park.
+For all other teams, home games are usually at Pearl Park or Nieman Complex.

-For Super Soccer Saturday on September 16, four of the five teams will play at Washburn Stadium.
+For Super Soccer Saturday on September 17 all teams will play at Washburn Stadium.

 Transportation to home games and to all practices is the responsibility of the player and/or the player’s family.
 Practices and home games, however, are typically within walking distance of Washburn High School, if not at Washburn Stadium.

 Can I transport my son back home after Away games?

 Generally, no. Coaches expect the team to travel together to and from all away games.
 If there are circumstances that may require alternative transportation after a game, you will need to discuss that with the team coach.

 What’s the best way to keep track of game and practice schedules?